MAZATLAN CORONAVIRUS NEWS

-Q: Are villas and vacation rentals in open in Mazatlan?A: Villas, Air B&B, vacation rentals, bed and breakfasts are operating under the same protocols as hotels.
-They must also be certified by the health authorities to be complying with the health protocols.
+Q: Are villas and vacation rentals in open in Mazatlan?A: Villas, Air B&B, vacation rentals, and bed and breakfasts are operating normally under the same protocols as hotels.

 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?A: Yes.
 Generally most of expected services and facilities will be available.
 You can check with your hotel for details.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.